evpching/death-grunty-webpage/about.md

 Death Grunty also comes with basic moderation/admin commands that let you adjust Death Grunty's behavior on your server and manage your server's messages/users.

+To see all commands, <a href="commands">click here!</a>

 ## Background <a name="background"></a>
-Death Grunty started development in 2020 to self-teach myself Javascript/NodeJS and develop a general-purpose bot for my friends and I to use on a private Discord server.
-Overtime, Death Grunty went through several rewrites and eventually became a general-purpose bot with a hint of RPG elements.
+Death Grunty started development in 2020 as a way to self-teach myself JavaScript/NodeJS and to develop a general-purpose bot for my friends and I to use on a private Discord server.
+Overtime, Death Grunty went through several rewrites and eventually became a general-purpose bot fit for small communities and .hack fans.

-As of now, Death Grunty is currently maintained and developed by me (Ethyn Valen); Death Grunty is also hosted on a private dedicated server thanks to an amazing friend of mine.
+As of now, Death Grunty is currently maintained and developed by me (Ethyn Valen); Death Grunty is also hosted on a private dedicated server thanks to a generous friend.